-Camelus' Corporate responsibility:
+Camelus' Corporate responsibility

 Camelus is striving to use natural content and harmless technologies application in everything they do.
 They carefully select their vendors, materials and other resources.
-Ethics, quality, equality and sustainability are the main factors for their operations and overall management of the company.
+Ethics, quality, equality, and sustainability are the main factors for their operations and overall management of the company.

 All of their camel wool duvet products are packaged in an easy-to-carry reusable bag, which can double as gift packaging.

 A Canadian company committed to providing better and safer products for all, Organic Lifestyle wants to make organic eco friendly sheets available to everyone.
 Though they focus on quality over quantity, they also offer a good selection eco friendly sustainable sheets made of several types of fabrics, including 100% certified organic flannel.
-You can find a range of sizes for any bed in a range of really lovely neutral colours like white and ivory.
+You can find a range of sizes for any bed in a range of really lovely neutral colors like white and ivory.

-Organic Lifestyle Natural or organic fabrics & materials;
+Organic Lifestyle fabrics & materials

 Their organic sheets are made of organic GOTS organic certified flannel, Oeko-Tex Certified bamboo, GOTS organic jersey knit, and GOTS & fair-trade sateen.

-Organic Lifestyle Ethical sourcing;
+Organic Lifestyle Ethical sourcing

 Organic Lifestyle ensures that their #1 priority is that they don't carry any items that are known to be harmful.
 All of their organic bedding is certified organic, pesticide-free, un-dyed or coloured using low impact dyes, and Fairtrade certified.